sherryrich/heard-it/README.md

 # HEARD|it

 ## Introduction
-Create, Read and Shape the news conversations with the focus on technology start-ups.
+HEARD|it is an Irish technology news website which encourages users to Create, Read and Shape the news with a focus on technology start-ups.

 A deployed link to the website can be found [here](https://heard-it.herokuapp.com/)